thedev-me/register/README.md

 Use the following structure for your JSON file.

 > [!IMPORTANT]
 > Only keep the records you need, change their values, and delete the rest.
-For most people, that will be either A or CNAME records.
+For most people, that will be either an IP as an A record ora hostname as a CNAME record.
+NS records point to nameservers that hold DNS records.
 MX and TXT records manage email routing and verify email authenticity and domain ownership.
 [Learn more about DNS records.](https://www.cloudflare.com/learning/dns/dns-records/)

 > [!IMPORTANT]
 > Ensure your JSON file is valid with NO trailing commas.
 You can easily check the format validity [here](https://jsonlint.com).